 The development of the Caribbean from colonial times to the present.
 A look at the social, political, and economic development of the Caribbean as a whole rather than as independent aspects of development.

 ECON 268.
-Migrations: Africa to America.
+Migrations: Africa to America and the (Re)Making of Culture.
 1 Credit.

 Offered Alternating Spring Semester; Lecture hours:3